JanssenProject/jans/docs/janssen-server/planning/kubernetes.md

 #### Does the deployment need to be highly available(HA)?
 We recommend using Kubernetes-based CN deployments for situations where high availability is a critical factor.
 Though [VM cluster](./vm-cluster.md) can provide high availability, we do not recommend the HA setup with VMs.
-Primarily because effort required to upgrade multiple servers and configuring them is much more as compared to a cloud native deployment and it is error-prone.
+Primarily because effort required to upgrade multiple servers and configuring them is much more as compared to a cloud-native deployment and it is error-prone.
 We recommend you follow the CN setup for HA as you will get automatic upgrades, patches with a single helm upgrade command.

 In general the Kubernetes deployment offers an easy deployment strategy with a helm chart and an easy upgrade path but taking the above into account is very important.

 ## The Supported Clouds